Dr Michael Leyshon

 Michael Leyshon is a social geographer and his research explores how third sector agencies and small businesses innovate to produce social change.
 In particular his work seeks to ground place-based person-centred approaches in a variety of locations, practices and performances, by focusing on issues relating to care in the countryside, young people and rurality, and business adaptation to climate change.

 Michael worked previously at Gloucester Constabulary as a researcher before moving to the University of Exeter to undertake a PhD in Geography on ‘Youth Identity, Culture and Marginalisation in the Countryside’.
-He has since worked at the University of Exeter’s Centre for Geography, Environment and Society, at the Penryn Campus in Cornwall.
+He has since worked at the University of Exeter’s Centre for Geography and Environmental Science, at the Penryn Campus in Cornwall.
 He is the Co-founder and Co-Director of the Social Innovation Group at the University of Exeter, a fellow of the Royal Geographical Society/Institute of British Geographers and an Associate of the Centre for Rural Policy Research, University of Exeter.
 He has also been a visiting International Scholar at Rutgers, State University of New Jersey, NJ, USA, Miami University, Ohio, USA and Kenyon College, Ohio, USA.

 In the last ten years my work has covered three different but interconnected themes: (1) delivering social innovation especially in social care through looking at how local agencies, charities and organisations can optimise volunteering time and effort to build resilient communities; (2) innovating in care environments for and with young people; and (3) buiness network knowledges and social innovation in repsonse to climate change.